540-cube INTENSE HQ Monaro

 Michael Schena turns a basket-case Holden HQ Monaro into a cruisin’, show-worthy burnout-and-drag machine

-This article on Michael’s Monaro was originally published in the October 2016 issue of Street Machine
+First published in the October 2016 issue of Street Machine

-WHEN Michael Schena bought a dilapidated Monaro coupe back in 2009, he quickly realised he’d bitten off more than he could chew.
+When Michael Schena bought a dilapidated Monaro coupe back in 2009, he quickly realised he’d bitten off more than he could chew.
 But he didn’t let it get the best of him; he just kept on chewing!

 Putting aside the fact that it’s one of the most beautiful shapes ever to escape Fishermans Bend, this Monaro’s body – if you could call it that – had nothing going for it: no floors, no wheel tubs, no K-frame; it wasn’t even straight!